-These paintings by Richard Anuszkiewicz whom I have never heard of, attract me.
-And I am confronted by my old suspicion of 'Color Field' paintings.
-It's true that I have never really liked anything from this movement which I believe began in America in the 50's.
+These paintings by Richard Anuszkiewicz whom I have never heard of attract me.
+And yet I am confronted by my old suspicion of 'Colour Field' paintings.
+It's true that I have never really liked much from this movement which I believe began in America in the 50's.
 But I am sure that its roots run back into earlier times.

 Russian non-objective design work from the pre-revolution period have always intrigued me, and Mondrian, who never did except for his early landscapes, which did.

 There is my own surprise at finding so much poetic feeling in these constructed paintings.
 They even remind me of Indian Miniatures but for the obvious difference in sizes.
 These pictures possess a subtle use of broken colour but when used in these designs, seem restored to their purity.
 And in this, the Indians also do so well.

 My primary attraction must be the colour, but also the way it is used which I find so understated and quite sensuous.
 These are images which I would find great joy in living with.
 For me, they are both decorative and they are full of movement.
 That the artist chose this means of conveying a sense of Life is his personal choice.
 That is to say that it is new and original in its conception with no real precedence to it.
 Therefore, there was no historical influence in his choice.
 He wasn't a painter who fell in love with Cézanne and subsequently went on to paint under that influence.
 No, Richard Anuszkiewicz discovered a kind of novel genre to his credit.